Qualysec

 Secure Lifecycle Management for Medical Devices

-To handle security of medical devices, one has to ensure that the management of the same is focused on the lifecycle of the device and not only on the installation process.
+To handle the security of medical devices, one has to ensure that the management of the same is focused on the lifecycle of the device and not only on the installation process.
 Every phase presents a variety of threats that have to be dealt with in advance.

 Procurement and Pre-Deployment Security Review